• Skip to primary navigation

 The Coop is a small, family-friendly eatery specializing in Tex-Mex influenced rotisserie chicken dishes.
 "Fresh" is the daily anthem, and everything from soup to nuts is made in-house.
 Notably, in addition to their delicious chicken entrees, The Coop also some tasty-looking Lettuce Wraps for vegetarian eaters.
 (Veggie options are always a welcome surprise in Wyoming restaurants.)

-I ordered the rotisserie chicken tacos - three homemade tortillas filled with fresh rotisserie chicken and topped with pico de gallo.
-They came with a side of classic Costa Rican black beans and complimentary cornbread.
+We literally eat here every time we visit each year, and each time, I order the rotisserie chicken tacos - three homemade tortillas filled with fresh rotisserie chicken and topped with pico de gallo.
+They come with a side of classic Costa Rican black beans and complimentary cornbread.
 So good!

 If you are swinging through Gillette looking for a quick, dependably satisfying meal without a lot of fanfare, The Coop is the place to go.